Physics Lab

 30-45 minutes

-Sound Waves and Beats
+Interference of Sound Waves and Beat Patterns

 Investigate sound wave interference and beat frequency phenomena.